ondemandenv/ondemandenv.github.io/articles/shallow-technical-leadership-authority-problem.md

 **The existential threat to ops teams**: If **Java engineers** can **learn ops skills** in **months** while bringing **10+ years** of **system design experience**, what **value** do **ops specialists** actually provide?

 **The collaboration impossibility**: **Real engineers cannot collaborate meaningfully** with shallow ops leaders because **there is no shared language, no shared modeling capacity, no shared ownership of complexity**.
 It becomes **theater vs engineering**—and in many organizations, **theater is winning**.

+**The False Equity Illusion**: Organizations often try to apply the classic **"equality vs equity"** framework to technical competence gaps—the metaphor where giving the shorter kid a box lets both see over the fence.
+But **engineering competence isn't a height difference**.
+You cannot give someone a "platform" or "process box" to reach **abstract thinking, domain modeling, or architectural instincts**.
+These capabilities require **10+ years of complex practice** and cannot be redistributed through organizational equity measures.

 **The political response**: When the **skill asymmetry** becomes **obvious**, ops teams resort to **politics** rather than **competence** to maintain their **organizational relevance**: